Contrasting CRH (CRH) & Loma Negra (LOMA)

-CRH (NYSE: CRH) and Loma Negra (NYSE:LOMA) are both construction companies, but which is the superior business?
-We will compare the two businesses based on the strength of their profitability, dividends, institutional ownership, analyst recommendations, valuation, earnings and risk.
+CRH (NYSE: CRH) and Loma Negra (NYSE:LOMA) are both construction companies, but which is the better investment?
+We will compare the two businesses based on the strength of their analyst recommendations, institutional ownership, profitability, risk, dividends, valuation and earnings.

-This is a breakdown of current recommendations and price targets for CRH and Loma Negra, as provided by MarketBeat.com.
+This is a summary of recent ratings and recommmendations for CRH and Loma Negra, as reported by MarketBeat.com.

 |Sell Ratings